Initialize the MPI execution environment

 int MPI_Init_thread(int *argc, char ***argv, int required, int *provided)

-- Level of desired thread support
+- desired level of thread support (integer)

-- Level of provided thread support
+- provided level of thread support (integer)

 Command line arguments